Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 MetricStrategyETH B&HBTC B&HEW (50/50)

-The strategy's Sharpe ratio of 1.20 exceeds all passive benchmarks.
-The Sortino ratio of 1.23 indicates superior performance per unit of downside risk.
-However, the maximum drawdown of -66.3%, while meaningfully lower than buy-and-hold ETH (-79.3%), remains substantial and would challenge most institutional risk mandates.
+The strategy's Sharpe ratio of 0.92 exceeds all passive benchmarks by 0.37–0.42 Sharpe units.
+The Sortino ratio of 1.04 indicates superior performance per unit of downside risk.
+The maximum drawdown of -49.8%, while meaningfully lower than buy-and-hold ETH (-79.3%) and BTC (-76.6%), remains substantial and would challenge most institutional risk mandates.

 3.2 Annual Returns